midek1/libby/README.md

 # Things to consider

-- By default, `libby` filters out all filtypes except ePUBs and PDFs.
+- By default, `libby` filters out all filetypes except ePUBs and PDFs.
 - `libby` assumes `$HOME/books` (lowercase 'b') exists and saves all downloads there.

 # Why I made this